VMFS Recovery™

 When DiskInternals can help you

 DiskInternals VMFS Recovery is a professional-level application that restores VMware data with extreme precision.
 It automatically checks the current state of volumes, VMware VMFS datastores, and disks, and reads images to Vmware vSphere servers, ESXi/ESX, and VMFS fabrics where possible.
 All possible information is restored online without turning off the system, which greatly simplifies your life.
 You will receive a free preview of the found VMware data, which is necessary for testing the program and for your peace of mind.
 If you are satisfied with the result, purchase a DiskInternals VMFS Recovery license and then simply export the data to the desired storage location.
-The Recovery Wizard guides you through every step of the VMDK recovery process, so there is no cause for concern if you are an inexperienced user!
+The Recovery Wizard guides you through every step of the VHD recovery process, so there is no cause for concern if you are an inexperienced user!

 Be sure to read this guide for using DiskInternals VMFS Recovery carefully before launching the application.